Compare Car Insurance Ireland

 The insurance company will send out the policy schedule, insurance disc and cert within 7 working days of purchase.
 The insurer will require a signed proposal and confirmation of your no claims discount.

-Do I receive a replacement car in the event my car is damaged and is being repaired?
+Do I receive a replacement vehicle in the event my car breaks down or is being repaired?

 Insurers will generally offer a replacement car while your vehicle is being repaired, however this will depend on the insurance company.
 Always read the terms and conditions carefully to ensure you understand the criteria.